samodom/TestSwagger/Docs/Spying.md

 > Example:
 >
 > Direct-invocation spying on `MyClass.someInstanceMethod(input:)` would suggest the introduction of two new instance properties on `MyClass` such as `someInstanceMethodCalled: Bool` and `someInstanceMethodInput: InputType?` which would be accessed using the subject instance.
 The boolean flag indicating whether the method has been called would be stored on the subject using object association.
 The input to the method would be stored using object association or file persistence, depending on the type and size of the input.
+The same technique is used for class methods.

 #### Unique association keys